joopringelberg/perspectives-react/README.md

 namespace | The type of the rolinstance on which we will change a Property value.
-**propertyname** | The **local** name of the Property on which we will change a value. rolinstance | The id of the rolinstance on which we will change a Property value. rolname | The local name of a Role.
-Use this when embedding the InternalViewOfBoundContext in a `Rollen` component, to select instances of a specific Role. value | The value of the Property before changing it.
+**propertyname** | The **local** name of the Property on which we will change a value. rolinstance | The id of the rolinstance on which we will change a Property value. rolname | The local name of a Role. value | The value of the Property before changing it.

+**Note**.
+*  If the last segment of the qualified name does not uniquely identify a property, an alert is shown.
+This is meant for the programmer!
+Add segments before the last until it uniquely identifies a single property on the view.
+*  If the given local name does not identify a property, an alert is shown.

 `SetProperty` passes the following props to its children: